 4. Class Action Waiver

 Bob sells an herbal Magic “Hey Now” Marriage Romance Pill online.
-The pill is comprised of a combination of ground rose petals, vitamin C [always need vitamin C], ground unicorn horn, and the dust from a time travel machine.
+The pill is a combination of ground rose petals, vitamin C [always need vitamin C], ground unicorn horn, and the dust from a time travel machine.
 Bob promises that if each spouse takes one pill at the same time, they will experience a romantic burst similar to the first time they met.
 All for three low, low payments of $49.99.

 As you might expect, the Magic “Hey Now” Marriage Romance Pill is a winner.
 Sales are through the roof.
 Then the complaints start.
 For 20 percent of couples, Hey Now turns into “Hey Wow” as the customers visualize angry unicorns chasing them through a field.
-An investigation reveals the Chinese supplier of the 100 percent pure ground unicorn horn for Bob’s product has actually only been using 25 percent ground unicorn with the difference comprised of ground up disregarded Blackberry phones, the tears of the head designer of Windows 8, and the shredded test results of Theranos products – the misery trifecta.
+An investigation reveals the Chinese supplier of the 100 percent pure ground unicorn horn for Bob’s product has actually only been using 25 percent ground unicorn with the difference comprised of ground-up disregarded Blackberry phones, the tears of the head designer of Windows 8, and the shredded test results of Theranos products – the misery trifecta.

-5. Arbitration Clauses
+5. Mandatory Arbitration Clauses

 Much like a class action waiver, your terms and conditions should always include mandatory arbitration clauses.
-Juries can become emotionally inflamed, and award damages accordingly.
+Juries can become emotionally inflamed and award damages accordingly.
 Most people have heard of the three million dollar judgment a jury returned against McDonald’s for serving hot coffee that was too hot.
 In truth, the coffee was too hot, but the damages awarded by the jury were a tad high.
 The injured plaintiff had offered to settle the case for $20,000 with McDonald’s countering with $800.
 The jury awarded $200,000 in actual damages and $2,700,000 in punitive damages.
 The plaintiff was certainly “Lovin’ it.”

-By including an arbitration clause in the terms of a website or app, one can put the case in front of a decision maker who is more likely to decide in your favor.
+By including an arbitration clause in the terms of a website or app, one can put the case in front of a decision-maker who is more likely to decide in your favor.
 Make sure your terms contain such a clause.

 6. Choice of Forum Clauses